 Cangbai Wang studied Bachelor and Master degrees in History at Peking University, and obtained his Ph.D. from University of Hong Kong (2003) with a dissertation on ‘Re-establishing networks: Capital, Power and Identity in the Making of an Indonesian Chinese Community in Hong Kong’.
-He worked in the Research Department, Office of Overseas Chinese Affairs of the State Council of the PRC (1990 to 1995).
 Prior to joining University of Westminster in 2008, he worked as a Post-doctoral Fellow/Honorary Assistant Professor at University of Hong Kong and a Visiting Lecturer at City University of Hong Kong.

 Cangbai Wang has a longstanding interest in the study of transnational migration and Chinese diaspora.
 His earlier research focused on return migration to China, the Indonesian-Chinese communities in Hong Kong and the postcolonial border-crossing of professional migrants to global Hong Kong.
 He is the author of Life is Elsewhere: Stories of the Indonesian Chinese in Hong Kong (2006) and peer-reviewed articles in journals such as Journal of International Migration and Integration, Asian Population Studies, Asia Pacific Viewpoint, Sociological Studies and The Journal of Diasporic Chinese Studies.
 Building upon his research on migration and inspired by the burgeoning critical heritage studies, he has recently extended his research to migration-related museum, heritage and memory studies.
 His works on diasporic heritage have been published on journals such as International Journal of Heritage Studies, China Information and Modern China.